 - A comprehensive overview of the capital structure of the Company can be found in note 5.12 to the consolidated financial statements of the Company. - Restrictions on the transfer of shares extend only to the 30 Golden Shares.
 The Company's articles of association provide that the Golden Shares can only be transferred to other partnerships (samenwerkingsverbanden) between municipalities and to municipalities, provinces or other public law entities or private companies that are controlled directly or indirectly by public law entities.
-The Golden Shares can only be transferred per lot of three Golden Shares. - Any major shareholdings of third parties that exceed the thresholds laid down by law and by the articles of association of the Company are listed in section 8.3.3 of this Statement. - On December 31, 2019, the Company had 94,843 Liquidation Dispreference Shares and 30 Golden Shares outstanding.
-The Liquidation Dispreference Shares can be converted into ordinary shares on a 1.04 to 1.00 ratio. - The Golden Shares attribute to the financing intermunicipalities (who hold all 30 Golden Shares) the right to appoint representatives in the regulatory board (regulatoire raad), which supervises the so called "public interest guarantees", and the right to appoint an observer in the board of directors of the Company, as further described in the articles of association and the Corporate Governance Charter of the Company.
-In practice, the regulatory board has not been established, but an observer instead attends the board of directors. - Share option plans are described in note 5.12 to the consolidated financial statements of the Company.
-The CEO
+The Golden Shares can only be transferred per lot of three Golden Shares. - Any major shareholdings of third parties that exceed the thresholds laid down by law and by the articles of association of the Company are listed in section 8.3.3 of this Statement. - On December 31, 2020, the Company had 94,843 Liquidation Dispreference Shares and 30 Golden Shares outstanding.
+The Liquidation Dispreference Shares can be converted into ordinary shares on a 1.04 to 1.00 ratio. - The Golden Shares attribute to the intermunicipalities (who hold all 30 Golden Shares) the right to appoint representatives in the regulatory board (regulatoire raad), which supervises the so called "public interest guarantees", and the right to appoint an observer in the board of directors of the Company, as further described in the articles of association and the Corporate Governance Charter of the Company.
+In practice, the regulatory board has not been established, but an observer instead attends the meetings of the board of directors. - Share option plans are described in note 5.12 to the consolidated financial statements of the Company.
+The CEO SOP 2015, ESOP 2015, ESOP 2016, ESOP 2016bis, ESOP 2017, ESOP 2017bis, ESOP 2018, ESOP 2018bis, ESOP 2019 and ESOP 2020 provide that all outstanding stock options would immediately vest upon a change of control.
+All these provisions have been approved by or will be put for approval to the extraordinary general shareholders' meeting in accordance with